bicycleboy/yet-another-soil-moisture-sensor/README.md

 ## Features

 - It actually works, it will tell you if your soil is dry!
-- Battery powered with battery monitoring and infrequent charging
+- Battery powered for locating in the garden, with battery percent monitoring (not just voltage)
+- Monthly or better charging cycles due to using deep sleep and powering off the sensor during sleep
 - [Home Assistant](https://www.home-assistant.io/) integration

 ## Hardware